edwinkys/document-search/README.md

 This directory contains the source code for our extractor workers which are responsible to extract features from PDF documents.
-An extractor worker consists of 2 processes running in concurrently: **Extraction Loop** and **Embedding Generator**.
+An extractor worker consists of 2 processes running concurrently: **Extraction Loop** and **Embedding API**.

 - Extraction Loop: Extracts features from the PDF documents during ingestion.
-- Embedding Generator: Generates embeddings for the retrieval workflow.
+- Embedding API: Generates embeddings for the retrieval workflow.

 To get started with developing the extractor, use the following commands: